 “There is nothing new in the story.
-It is as old as the sibylline books.
+It is as old as the Sibylline Books.
 It falls into that long, dismal catalogue of the fruitlessness of experience and the confirmed unteachability of mankind.
-Want of foresight, unwillingness to act when action would be simple and effective, lack of clear thinking, confusion of counsel until the emergency comes, until self-preservation strikes its jarring gong—these are the features which constitute the endless repetition of history” (Gilbert, op. cit.).
+Want of foresight, unwillingness to act when action would be simple and effective, lack of clear thinking, confusion of counsel until the emergency comes, until self-preservation strikes its jarring gong—these are the features which constitute the endless repetition of history” (Gilbert, op cit; emphasis mine throughout).

 What an utterly condemning statement!
 We haven’t learned from history—even recent history of Churchill and World War ii!

 If mankind is unteachable, it’s not just ignorance.
 It’s refusing to face the truth.
 Man just naturally hates and rebels against God’s law and even his own laws much of the time.
 Human nature is the first enemy that we must conquer.
 Then we can be taught.
 That is what the Bible is all about.
 But who obeys the Bible?

 We didn’t denazify Germany after World War ii, and it is back on the world scene.
 The ugly factions are about to get control again.
 Already they are throwing their weight around—after the world has seen their grisly past in living color!
 What gall!
 That should be enough to teach those who learn from history that we are going to have to deal with yet another militant Germany.